nikolanovoselec/claude-unleashed/README.md

 - **Mode Commands**: Use `claude-yolo mode [yolo|safe]` to switch modes
 - **Bash Wrapper**: Included `cl` script for easy mode switching
 - **Visual Mode Indicators**: Clear `[YOLO]` or `[SAFE]` prefixes

-## New in Version 1.6.1

-- **Runtime Consent Check**: Now requires explicit user consent on first run
-- **Consent Persistence**: Remembers user consent for future runs
-- **Fixed Global Installation**: Consent prompt will properly show for both local and global installations

-## New in Version 1.6.0

-- **Installation Consent Prompt**: Added explicit user consent during installation
-- **Enhanced Security Warnings**: Clear explanations of the security implications
-- **Installation Abort Option**: Users can cancel installation if they don't agree with the security implications

-## New in Version 1.5.0

-- **YOLO Mode Warning**: Displays a "🔥 YOLO MODE ACTIVATED 🔥" warning in yellow text
-- **Colorful Loading Messages**: Adds fun YOLO-themed loading messages with colorful text
-  - "Thinking (safety's off, hold on tight)" in red
-  - "Computing (all gas, no brakes, lfg)" in yellow
-  - "Clauding (yolo mode engaged)" in magenta
-  - "Processing (dangerous mode!
-I guess you can just do things)" in cyan

 ## Features